 The only thing to be aware of before you go is that the rooms don’t have AC.
 For the most part, you should be fine, but in the middle of summer, you might get a bit warm.

 If you are looking for a hotel in Hilo that would be a great “Home away from home”, you have just found it!

-The owner, Richard Kimi, began Hilo Seaside Hotel in 1956 in an effort to showcase the Hawaiian hospitality he experienced as a child on the islands.
+The owner, Richard Kimi, started the SCP Hotel (formerly the Hilo Seaside Hotel) in 1956 in an effort to showcase the Hawaiian hospitality he experienced as a child on the islands.

 Now, his Big Island hotel is known for its clean, relaxing rooms, pool, and proximity to all that Hilo has to offer.

 A “Superior” room that has a pair of double beds starts at $129 per night.
 Wi-fi is free, and there is NO resort fee – which is almost unheard of anywhere on the Hawaiian Islands!
 Check out the latest prices and more details.

 If you are looking for a great place to stay while enjoying the sights, smells, and tastes of Hilo, you found it!